deeheber/Danielle-s-Blog/src/pages/about.md

 title: "About"
 ---

 Hey, I'm Danielle.
-I build cloud infrastructure and specialize in serverless architecture, but I care just as much about the people and product decisions behind the tech.
-I write about the real stuff—running infrastructure on a budget, navigating pivotal career decisions, advocating for security work that no one demos in sprint reviews.
+I build software and specialize in serverless architecture, but I care just as much about the people and product decisions behind the tech.
+I write about the real stuff—running cloud infrastructure on a budget, navigating pivotal career decisions, advocating for security work that no one demos in sprint reviews.
 My work touches technical leadership, developer advocacy, product thinking, and team management.

 💻 **What I'm working with:** Serverless, Cloud Infrastructure, Infrastructure as Code, TypeScript, Python, and exploring AI applications in development workflows.